Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Data synthesis

 We used NIRSpec in Bright Object Time Series mode with the $1\farcs6 \times 1\farcs6$ fixed-slit aperture (s1600a1) and PRISM disperser.
 This setup provides spectra spanning 0.6--5.3\,$\micron$ at a spectral resolving power of $R{\sim}100$.
 We also used the SUB512 subarray, five groups per integration, and the NRSRAPID read mode.
 We set the total observing time to three times the transit duration.
 We assumed a constant noise floor of 10\,ppm, consistent with the $3\sigma$ upper limit of 14\,ppm measured in lab time series \citep{Rustamkulov2022} and the lack of significant systematic errors noted in the observations of WASP-39b \citep{Rustamkulov2023_ERS}.

 We note that our choice of $J{=}11$ apparent magnitudes for the host stars places them among the best targets that can be observed with NIRSpec/PRISM, making our simulated datasets among the best single-visit datasets possible with this observing mode.
-Combining the data from the full out-of-transit baseline, our simulated spectra have a typical per-pixel signal-to-noise ratio (SNR) of 16\,000 (${\sim}$62\,ppm error).
+Combining the data from the full out-of-transit baseline, our simulated spectra have a typical per-pixel signal-to-noise ratio (S/N) of 16,000 (${\sim}$62\,ppm error). \R{To guard against our results being driven by a single noise instance, we generated five datasets for each stellar spectrum in which we perturb the model truths by noise instances randomly drawn from Gaussian distributions given by the per-pixel uncertainties.}